 Waking up with a stiff, uncooperative shoulder can be both frustrating and concerning.
-If you’re having trouble lifting your arm, reaching behind your back, or performing everyday tasks, you may be experiencing frozen shoulder a condition that impacts millions, particularly between the ages of 40 and 60.
+If you’re having trouble lifting your arm, reaching behind your back, or performing everyday tasks, you may be experiencing frozen shoulder a condition that impacts millions, particularly between the ages of 40 and 60 and provide best treatment for frozen shoulder.
 This guide will walk you through the key aspects of the condition, including its causes, symptoms, and proven methods for effective frozen shoulder treatment at home.
 With the right knowledge and consistent care, managing and improving shoulder mobility from the comfort of your home is entirely possible.

 What is Frozen Shoulder?